Canonical Academy: Development and community

-Canonical has established a schedule for future content updates, with course revisions planned to align with the release of Ubuntu 26.04 LTS (anticipated in September 2026).
+Canonical has established a schedule for future content updates, with course revisions planned to align with the release of Ubuntu 26.04 LTS (which was released on April 23, 2026; the corresponding curriculum is anticipated in September 2026).
 The company actively solicits participation from the community, inviting professionals to contribute to building out the platform as beta testers and subject-matter experts.